 I write for the Globe and Mail, University Affairs, and other publications.
 I’m a strong generalist with specialties in areas such as higher education, careers, business, technology, and books.
-I am represented by the Canadian Writers Group.

 I’ve worked as the editor of the bi-monthly technology trade magazine Information Highways and related newsletters.
 I’ve also worked as a web designer, so I’m SEO-enabled and social media savvy.